Prince of Persia (2008 video game): Plot

 In the journey, it is revealed that Elika had died prior to the beginning of the game.
 Her father took her to Ahriman and asked him to revive her selling his soul in the process to Ahriman, thus making him one of the corrupted.
 Once Elika is revived she discovers she has new-found powers.
-After gaining even more powers, the two encounter Elika's father once again.
+As the game progresses Elika gains more powers and abilities, and the two encounter Elika's father throughout the game.
 After healing all the Fertile Grounds, as well as defeating all bosses, Elika and the Prince return to the temple to imprison Ahriman.
-Once inside, however, they are confronted by the king who is now a fully corrupted being.
-They defeat him, he calls his daughter's name, turns away from them and throws himself off the platform they are on.
+Once inside however, they are confronted by the king who is now a fully corrupted being.
+After defeating him, he calls his daughter's name and turns away from them, throwing himself off the platform they are on.
 Ahriman rises from the corruption below.
-They battle him, but Elika must give up her very life to finish the spell which seals Ahriman away.
-She finishes the spell and dies.
+They battle him but Elika must give up her very life to finish the spell to seal Ahriman away.
+Once the spell is completed Elika dies once again.

 The Prince then takes Elika's body outside.
 There are four Fertile Grounds there, each with a tree, that according to what Elika had told him, channel the power of all the Fertile Grounds to the Tree of Life.
 He is given a vision which is the same one both he and Elika shared much earlier that shows her father's deal with Ahriman to revive her.
 When they shared the vision at that time she told the Prince that visions come from Ormazd, not Ahriman.
 The vision (just like the main debate throughout the game between Elika and the Prince was all about Destiny vs Free Will) is all about choice.
 The Prince re-creates the deal made by Elika's father.
 He destroys the four Fertile Grounds around the Temple and returns inside.
 He cuts down the Tree of Life and takes the light power Elika used to heal the Tree.
 The Prince returns the Light to Elika's body, and she returns to life.
 The game ends with the Prince carrying Elika across the desert while Ahriman's darkness envelops the world and the Temple is destroyed.